rmwc/rmwc/src/list/README-COLLAPSIBLE.md

 # Collapsible Lists `RMWC Addon`

-> Collapsible lists aren't part of the material spec, but they've been added to RMWC after continuing requests from the community.
+> Collapsible Lists present accordion style navigation elements to progressively reveal content.

 - import from **'@rmwc/list'**;
 - Import styles:
   - import **'@material/list/dist/mdc.list.css'**;
   - import **'@material/list/collapsible-list.css'**;

-Collapsible Lists present an accordion style navigation element to progressively reveal content.
+Collapsible lists aren't part of the material spec, but they've been added to RMWC after continuing requests from the community.
+They present an accordion style navigation element to progressively reveal content.
 They've have been built to work with the `List` and `ListItem` components in regards to keyboard events and styling, but they technically be used with any kind of content.

 ```jsx render
 import {